vishvAsa/kalpAntaram/kANe/v1p2/000/General_Index.md

 Govindarājan, Saptasūtra-sarinyāsapaddhati, p.
 563.

 p.
-405. Sarabhanga, a pupil of Sātātapa,
+405. Sarabhanga, a pupil of Śatātapa,

 Śatapathabrāhmaṇa, pp 8n., 9, 95, p.
 295.